 Today’s topic is income tax and what one could do when you face a tax audit or a notice to pay more taxes.
 If you’re reading this article via Google search, then chances are you’re facing tax charges from the Internal Revenue Service.
-Or, you are skeptical while filling your tax return.
-Either way, you’re at the right place.
+Or, you are skeptical while filing your tax return.
+Either way, you’re in the right place.
 So keep on reading.

 I immediately realized my error, I went online and paid IRS within an hour of receiving the notice.
 I had to pay around $200 in fine on top of the dues.

 Lesson learned well, I reviewed our tax return three times this year.
 I do not want to get any sort of IRS letter again, apart from the refund check.